 Gardening Microgreens

-With winter just around the corner, you might think that your gardening days are over for now.
-However, that isn’t necessarily true for microgreens since they can survive and grow even without sunlight.
+With winter just around the corner, you might think your gardening days are over.
+However, that isn’t necessarily true for microgreens since they can survive and grow without sunlight.

-As long as you can take your gardening indoors, have access to good quality soil and lighting (light from a window is sufficient), you can still grow them.
+As long as you can take your gardening indoors and have access to good-quality soil and lighting (light from a window is sufficient), you can still grow them.

 Microgreens are ideal for indoor gardening because they’re so easy to take care of, taking as little as ten to 12 days before they’re ready for harvest.
 Just be prepared to give them regular and light watering, and you should be able to enjoy fresh harvests yearlong.

-Now that you've learn how to use microgreens in more than salads, it's time to grow your own!
+Now that you’ve learned to use microgreens in more than salads, it’s time to grow your own!

-Growing your own microgreens is fun, easy, and much less less expensive than buying them in the store.
+Growing your microgreens is fun, easy, and much less expensive than buying them in the store.

-Here’s a step-by-step guide for growing your own greens:
+Here’s a step-by-step guide for growing your greens:

 - Read and follow the instructions on the seed packet.
 This is crucial as different seeds have slightly different instructions.